trusona/trusona-server-sdk-js/pending_tasks.md

 ## Pending Tasks

+1. Update README with minimum Node version
-1. Move project into the `Trusona` org
+2. Move project into the `Trusona` org
-2. Publish sdk to NPM
+3. Publish sdk to NPM